mikerenfro/df-map-export/README.md

 See [Installing DFHack](https://docs.dfhack.org/en/stable/docs/Installing.html) for instructions on how to install DFHack.

-Copy `export-diggable-areas.lua` to the DFHack scripts folder (in the Steam version, that's `Dwarf Fortress/hack/scripts`).
+Copy `export-map.lua` to the DFHack scripts folder (in the Steam version, that's `Dwarf Fortress/hack/scripts`).

 ## In Dwarf Fortress

-Ideally, right after you start a new embark with DFHack enabled, pause the game and run `export-diggable-areas` in DFHack.
+Ideally, right after you start a new embark with DFHack enabled, pause the game and run `export-map` in DFHack.
-By default, `export-diggable-areas` will not show any fully subterranean elevations to reduce spoilers.
+By default, `export-map` will not show any fully subterranean elevations to reduce spoilers.
-Run it as `export-diggable-areas spoilers` (or any other parameter) to get exports from all elevations.
+Run it as `export-map spoilers` (or any other parameter) to get exports from all elevations.
 This will write a set of elevation-*.txt files to the main Dwarf Fortress folder.

 ## Elevations folder

-Organize your text export files in this folder by world name, for example: `elevations/Mineally/elevation-*.txt` for all text files from the *Mineally* embark.
+Organize your text export files in this folder by world name, for example: `elevations/Quakevaults/elevation-*.txt` for all text files from the **Quakevaults** embark.

 ## Running

-`python df-screenshot-to-map.py --help` for help.
+`python df-map-export.py --help` for help.
 Currently shows:

 ```
-usage: df-screenshot-to-map.py [-h] [--basedir BASEDIR] [--zoom ZOOM]
+usage: df-map-export.py [-h] [--basedir BASEDIR] [--zoom ZOOM] [--embark-elevation EMBARK_ELEVATION]
-                               [--embark-elevation EMBARK_ELEVATION]
                         world

 positional arguments:
   world                 Folder in basedir containing minimap screenshots